Probabilistic exact universal quantum circuits for transforming unitary operations: Conclusions

 \textit{Acknowledgements: --} We are indebted to A. Abbott, M. Araújo, J. Bavaresco, D. Gross, and P. Guerin for valuable discussions.

-{This work was supported by MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant Number JPMXS0118069605, Japan Society for the Promotion of Science (JSPS) by KAKENHI grant No. 15H01677, 16F16769, 16H01050, 17H01694, 18H04286, 18K13467 and ALPS.}
+{This work was supported by MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant Number JPMXS0118069605, Japan Society for the Promotion of Science (JSPS) by KAKENHI grant No. 15H01677, 16F16769, 16H01050, 17H01694, 18H04286, 18K13467 and Advanced Leading Graduate Course for Photon Science (ALPS).}

 [2]{#2}\begingroup \endgroup